Gabe3925/webdev/w07/d05/Inhak/jquery_research.md

 Today we learn jQuery, the world's most popular JavaScript library.
 Take 15 minutes to familiarize yourself with the [Official jQuery Documentation](http://jquery.com/) and answer the questions below.

 ####Questions
 1. What does jQuery do?
-    - Articulation:
+    - Articulation: it makes things like HTML document traversal and manipulation, event handling, animation and Ajax much simpler with an easy to use API that works across a multitude of browsers.
 1. What problem does jQuery solve?
-    - Articulation:
+    - Articulation: it solves the problem of javascript being difficult to traverse HTML documents.
 1. How does it solve it?
-    - Articulation:
+    - Articulation: It allows developers to create abstractions for low level interactions.
 1. What are the alternatives?
-    - Articulation:
+    - Articulation: Ajax